CthulhuTech: Reception

 CthulhuTech has received varying degrees of acknowledgment.

+Reviews

 Io9 featured a short review of Vade Mecum, the CthulhuTech companion book.
 The reviewer referred to the artwork as "amazing, really helping to evoke the gloomy, decadent world of CthulhuTech" and recommended the book for those who are looking for a dark RPG.

 Hyperion, the largest Norwegian website for roleplaying and LARP, featured a review of CthulhuTech.
 The reviewer applauds CthulhuTech for its fresh setting and the wide variety of stories it can support, saying it might become a "cult symbol" among games.
-The reviewer also goes through Framewerk, finding it easy to pick up, especially for those with experience in the White Wolf Storyteller System.
+The reviewer also goes through Framewerk, finding it easy to pick up, especially for those with experience in the White Wolf Storytelling System.
 However, he also goes on to say that some of the skills are similar and might confuse beginners, and that it lacks information on the technology of the setting, requiring more supplements to make it whole.